bbc/storyplayer/README.md

   - `representationFetcher` - returns a [`Representation`](https://github.com/bbc/object-based-media-schema#representation)
   - `assetCollectionFetcher` - returns an [`Asset Collection`](https://github.com/bbc/object-based-media-schema#asset-collection)
 * `mediaFetcher`  - A function that takes a URI for some media and returns a URL that can be given, for example, as a `src` attribute for a `<video>` element
+* `staticImageBaseUrl` - The location of some static assets used by the player (specifically image assets to used if not defined in the story)
+* `analyticsLogger` (optional, defaults to logging on the browser console) - A function that processes analytics data Objects; see [below](#analytics).
+For example, the function might save the information into a database
+* `dataResolver` (optional, defaults to creating one) - contains `get` and `set` functions to get and set the values of the variables that determine the flow of logic of the story (see the [built-in DataResolver](src/resolvers/ObjectDataResolver.js)).
+This can be used to hook the player into an external data store
 * `privacyNotice` (optional, defaults to null) - A string rendered alongside the start button and start image designed to present a privacy warning to users
 * `saveSession` (optional, defaults to false) - A boolean to say whether or not the player should save state and offer to resume when restarted
 * `handleKeys` (optional, defaults to true) - A boolean to say whether keyboard events should be handled by the player
-* `dataResolver` (optional, defaults to creating one) - contains `get` and `set` functions to get and set the values of the variables that determine the flow of logic of the story (see the [built-in DataResolver](src/resolvers/ObjectDataResolver.js))

 For example, in a Node/React application import the player: